Susan G. Finley: Career

 Finley dropped out of Scripps College, after three years of studying, and applied for a filing clerk position at Convair in Pomona, California.
 Convair was an aircraft and rocket manufacturing company that no longer exists.
 Finley took a required typing test to compare her abilities with other candidates.
 After completing the test, Convair informed Finley that the job had been filled.
 Instead, the company asked Finley her thoughts on working with numbers.
 Finley explained how her passion for numbers was greater than that of letters.
-She began her work as hand-calculating rocket launch trajectories as a human computer.
+She began her work, hand-calculating nose cone thermodynamic expected results, as a human computer.
 In 1957, after her marriage, Finley moved to San Gabriel, California.
 She expressed her concerns to her husband about the commute to and from work each day.
 Finley worked for a year with Convair until she pursued a new opportunity of which her husband suggested.
 In 1958, Susan Finley took a position at the Jet Propulsion Laboratory (JPL) in Pasadena, California, as a computer.
 NASA, the National Aeronautics and Space Administration, had officially formed in July 1958.
 This was a response to the National Aeronautics and Space Act.
 This act was put into action shortly after the Soviet Union launched its satellite, Sputnik.
 Prior to the National Aeronautics and Space Act of 1958, all space exploration was deemed by the country, the military's responsibility.
 Shortly thereafter, NASA assumed control of the Jet Propulsion Laboratory (JPL).
 In the 1950s, computers were mostly women who solved complex problems by hand.
 Many women did not have degrees.
 Rather, like Finley, they were good with numbers.
 Being a computer required Finley to perform "trajectory computations for rocket launches by hand".
 Two days after Finley was hired, the Jet Propulsion Laboratory launched the United States' first-ever satellite: Explorer 1.
 Finley's most-remembered contribution to the Jet Propulsion Laboratory (JPL) came in 1958.
 JPL launched Pioneer 3 on December 6, 1958.
 Its mission was to orbit around the Moon and enter a solar orbit, but Pioneer 3 failed its mission.
 A digital computer failed to correctly calculate the probe's velocity data.
 Following the failure, the Jet Propulsion Laboratory asked Finley to calculate the velocity data of Pioneer 3, and she was successful in providing the sought after information.
 On January 26, 1962, NASA launched Ranger 3.
 Ranger 3 was of great importance as it was NASA's first attempt to hardland a spacecraft of the surface of the Moon.
 Much to their disappointment, Ranger 3 missed the moon by 22,000 miles, due to multiple malfunctions within the spacecraft's guidance system.
 It was a calculation Finley made that demonstrated to NASA that Ranger 3 had missed the Moon by such a large margin.
 Susan Finley took a leave of absence from the Jet Propulsion Laboratory (JPL) to allow her husband to begin his graduate degree at the University of California, Riverside.